algorithmica-org/algorithmica/content/english/hpc/simd/masking.md

 To vectorize it, we need to compare a vector of its elements with the searched value for equality, producing a mask, and then somehow check if this mask is zero.
 If it isn't, the needed element is somewhere within this block of 8.

-To check if the mask is zero, we can use the `_mm256_movemask_ps` intrinsic, which takes the first bit of each 32-bit element in a vector and produces an 8-bit integer mask out of them.
+To check if the mask is zero, we can use the `_mm256_movemask_ps` intrinsic, which takes the most significant bit of each 32-bit element in a vector and produces an 8-bit integer mask out of them.
 We can then check if this mask is non-zero — and if it is, also immediately get the index with the `ctz` instruction:

 ```c++
 int find(int needle) {